preset-io/promptimize/README.md

 ## Contribute

-This project is in its early stages (0.1.0), and contributions, contributors, and maintainers are highly encouraged.
-To get involved, open a GitHub issue or submit a pull request.
+This project is in its super early stages as of `0.1.0`, and contributions, contributors, and maintainers are highly encouraged.
+While it's a great time to onboard and influence the direction of the project, things are still evolving quickly.
+To get involved, open a GitHub issue or submit a pull request!